 The Navy's Seal Team 6 ordered an altitude training system for an upcoming mission — and no, Seal Team 6 could not tell them what the mission was.
 It turned out to be the Osama bin Laden mission.

-The Smithsonian wanted Kutt and Co. to protect and preserve the "Star Spangled Banner" flag.
-Yes, that one — the flag Francis Scott Key watched through the all-night naval Battle of Baltimore at Fort McHenry during the War of 1812.
+The Smithsonian is one of the company's clients.
+They wanted Kutt and Co. to protect and preserve the "Star Spangled Banner" flag.
+Yes, that one, the flag Francis Scott Key watched through the all-night naval Battle of Baltimore at Fort McHenry during the War of 1812.

 So that flag is a pretty big deal.

 The good folks at the Smithsonian determined that they wanted the oxygen level in that sealed room to be 14.1 percent.

 Jim Call and the Smithsonian people said something like, "We're not fussy.
 You can go to 14.0 percent or 14.2 percent.
 As long as it's within one-tenth of that oxygen level, we're fine."

 It turns out the Smithsonian had hired a couple of different companies before they found Altitude Control Technologies — sort of the same way the princess had to kiss a few frogs before she found Prince Charming.

 One company couldn't hit the one-tenth of 1 percent margin for the oxygen level.
 And then there was the second company …

 Kutt and some others from his company were in the conference room with Smithsonian experts and asked, "You have this other system.
 Why are you bringing us in?"

 The Smithsonians started looking at their shoes and someone mumbled, "Well, it caught on fire."